 We’re honored to be joined by speaker and author Paul Tripp on the Ask Pastor John podcast this week.
-Paul, you are likeminded.
-You seem to ‘get’ Christian Hedonism about as well as anyone — you understand life as competing glories, you understand the expulsive power of a new affection — you get these dynamics.
+Paul, you are likeminded with us.
+You seem to ‘get’ Christian Hedonism about as well as anyone.
+You understand life as competing glories.
+You understand the expulsive power of a new affection — you get these dynamics.
 And it seems like your contribution to the church is helping others apply these realities to everyday life.
 Would you agree with that?

 And you do so in concrete application.